-The Carmel Developer Preview is available through the Oculus Gear VR store in the Gallery Apps section.
+The Carmel Developer Preview is available through the Oculus Gear VR store section.

 Launching Carmel will drop you into a WebVR-based built-in gallery where you can find a collection of WebVR samples created by Oculus and third party developers.
 We will continue to update and add samples to the Online Gallery so check back often.

 The Carmel Developer Preview does have some important limitations.
 You will notice the lack of an address bar and history based user experience.
 We designed this software to be used only within VR and with WebVR content to give developers an early sandbox.
 Existing 2D web content can not be displayed yet.
 We believe this is the best trade-off to deliver this enabling technology to developers as quickly as possible.

 To test your own WebVR projects, use the ovrweb browsable intent scheme from any browser on Android.
 For more information, see Launching Your Content.

 Because Carmel is based on Chromium you can use Chrome's remote debugging feature to target your Android device.
 This lets you access all of your familiar tools including the console, timeline, profiler, DOM viewer, access to the address bar, and refresh features.